 - Storm Filtering To change this parameter, go to Network Interfaces Menu (Ethernet Menu). - VLAN Filtering To change this parameter, go to VLAN Menu.
-Note that VLAN filtering is not supported on the VVX family of phones.
+Note that VLAN filtering is always on for the VVX 1500 phones.

 Wireless Devices

 You must configure wireless devices before they can establish a connection to a wireless network.
 You can configure wireless devices manually, but it is more common to configure them prior to deployment using the USB interface (USBNet) to the device (and the device.set parameters in the configuration file).